All Episodes

 You'll have access to this third segment that will be gloriously free of Michael Tracy.

-For those who have been watching this show, we are need to say very appreciative, as I said, we expect to be on a much more regular schedule than we have been during the last couple weeks, as we're the Labor Day uh holiday, as well as just some minor health issues that I've had that I believe uh I'm fully recovered from.
+As I said, we expect to be on a much more regular schedule than we have been during the last couple of weeks as a little Labor Day holiday, as well as just some minor health issues that I've had that I believe I'm fully recovered from.

 So we hope to see you back tomorrow night and every night at 7 p.m.
-Eastern Live exclusively here on Rebel.
+Eastern Live, exclusively here on Rebel.

 Export Selection